PizzArt/while-true/README.md

-# For LD47
-We are jamming, hoping it's gonna be better this time around.
+we are jamming, hoping it's gonna be better this time around

-Update: i guess
+update: i guess